Gradient Based Clustering: The proposed method

 \begin{remark} Assumption \ref{asmpt:co-coerc} ensures that the sequence of centers, $\{x_t\}$, generated by (\ref{eq:grad_global}) not only decreases the cost $J$, but also decreases the distance of the generated sequence $\{x_t\}$ to a stationary point $x_*$ (or the set of stationary points in general), at every iteration. \end{remark}

 \begin{remark} Assumption \ref{asmpt:co-coerc} implies Lipschitz continuos gradients with respect to the first argument of the function $J$, as a result of the Cauchy-Schwartz inequality.
-As we show in Appendix \ref{app:A}, Assumption \ref{asmpt:co-coerc} is satisfied for any function that is convex and has Lipschitz continuous gradients.
-However, in general, convexity is not a necessary condition for Assumption \ref{asmpt:co-coerc} to hold. \end{remark}
+As we show in the Appendix, Assumption \ref{asmpt:co-coerc} is satisfied for any function that is convex and has Lipschitz continuous gradients. \end{remark}

 \begin{remark} Note that Assumption \ref{asmpt:co-coerc} rules out non-smooth costs, such as $K$-medians, (\ref{eq:Kmedians}).
 However, when a desirable feature of the cost is robustness, smooth costs like the Huber loss can be used. \end{remark}